 Checking just now, Google lists willielittle.com as the #1 entry on the first page of Google.
 So, for the keywords Willie Little, and considering the site never showed up at all before, I’d say we have success.
 But what about other keywords?
 What about people who’ve never heard of Willie Little and are just looking for Black artists, or Black Southern Artists?
 Patience my friend.
 Those keywords are very competitive and we’re working towards it.
 But, showing up on the first page of Google organically, (through a keyword search), is a journey that requires continued optimization and content creation.
 We’ll get there.
 But for now, we’re pleased we’ve fixed the first issue.

 For the last week, Google Analytics shows a 650% increase in the number of users.
-For the same period, the organic traffic, (entered through a keyword search), was 60% of the traffic while direct was 37% and referral was 3%.
+For the same period, the organic traffic, (entered through a keyword search), was 60% while direct was 37% and referral was 3%.
 Great numbers for organic, but we’d like to see the numbers for referrals higher.
-I’ll be recommending to Willie that a link building campaign could help greatly.
+I’ll be recommending a link-building campaign.

 There is also an uptick in the number of pages that visitors are viewing.
 I’m recommending we continue to watch this one and tweak if needed.
 I’d like to see an even better return here.